Alaqian/CXR-AI/pretrained_models/README.md

 ## Pretrained Models

-You can store your pretrained models here.
+This directory is used to download and store pretrained models.